chanchwan/riskmitigationtrialcicd/README.md

 # Getting Started

-Welcome to your new project. ok
+Welcome to your new project. okok

 It contains these folders and files, following our recommended project layout: